Access to Records

 Even if a child is unable to understand the implications of a request, the data about them is still their personal data and does not belong to anyone else, such as a parent.
 It is the child who has the right of access to information held about them, even though, in the case of young children their rights are likely to be exercised for them by people with parental responsibility.

 Before responding to a request for access to information held about a child, it should be considered whether the child is mature enough to understand their rights.
-If they are they should be responded to rather than the parent.
-If a worker is unsure about whether a child is able to understand what it means to make a request and how to interpret the information they receive as a result the worker should consider
+If they are, their consent should be obtained and they should be responded to rather than the parent.
+If a worker is unsure about whether a child is able to understand what it means to make a request and how to interpret the information they receive as a result the worker should consider (and can seek assistance from the Information Governance Team).

 In some instances a formal request may be supported by another adult/significant person, who is not the birth parent and this will be considered if this is in the best interests of the child.